the-turing-way/the-turing-way/book/website/project-design/code-styling/code-styling-guidelines.md

 ## File Naming

-The [Centre for Open Science](http://help.osf.io/m/bestpractices/l/609932-file-naming) has some useful suggestions for naming of files, particularly ensuring that they are readable for both humans and machines.
+The [Centre for Open Science](http://help.osf.io/m/bestpractices/l/609932-file-naming) has some useful suggestions for the naming of files, particularly ensuring that they are readable for both humans and machines.
 This includes avoiding the use of wildcard characters (@£$%) and using underscores ("\_") to delimit information, and dashes ("\-") to conjunct information or spaces.
-They also suggest dating or numbering files, and avoiding words like FINAL (or FINAL-FINAL).
+They also suggest dating or numbering files and avoiding words like FINAL (or FINAL-FINAL).
 The dating suggestion is the long format `YYYY-MM-DD`, followed by the name of the file, and the version number.
-This results in an automatic, chronological order.
+This results in automatic, chronological order.
 For example:

 ```r
 data <- read.csv("2019-05-17_Turing-Way_Book-Dash.csv")